 - The decision for who chaperones trips is ultimately left to Mr. McNulty.

-- Chaperones will be selected and notified before the end of September in order to have time to make arrangements.
+- Chaperones will be selected and notified in order to have time to make arrangements.

 - Upon selection, you will be required to attend a mandatory chaperone meeting, meeting time and date to be announced.